mathiasertl/django-ca/docs/source/changelog/TBR_3.1.0.rst

   * The command now uses the Celery task internally to send notifications, so it will return instantly if Celery is configured.
 The improvements described below thus also apply to this command.

-* Add the :command:`manage.py cache_ocsp_responses` command to generate OCSP responses from the command line.
+* Add the :command:`manage.py generate_ocsp_responses` command to generate OCSP responses from the command line.

 ***************
 Admin interface